burger

 Meetings per engaged lead0.625%0.718%

-Memes may well pull additional replies out of people.
-But those replies don’t necessarily convert themselves into booked meetings.
-Here is a real example that came straight out of the meme arm.
-The meme itself landed nicely, but the meeting never materialized, because the lead simply passed us along to another team instead of booking any time on the calendar.
+Here is a real example that came straight out of the meme set, and it captures the problem neatly: the meme itself landed nicely, but the meeting never materialized, because the lead simply passed us along to another team instead of booking any time on the calendar.

 Decision-makers often perceive memes in cold email as unprofessional, and whether a meme lands successfully depends heavily on the industry and the particular type of company that you’re targeting.
 The people who do reply warmly are often not the serious buyers you need.